tnkfactory/ios-sdk-rwd2/PayPlus_guide_en.md

-# payplus guide(iOS)
+# Payplus guide(iOS)

-The reward type offerwall function linked with Kakao Pay Point has been developed.
+PayPlus is the reward type offerwall function linked with Kakao Pay Point.
 The reward ad screen can be exposed through custom scheme application and simple SDK function call.

 ## 1. SDK Get Started